How do people join?

 Our in person meet ups take place in Cambridge, Ely, Huntingdon and Peterborough.

-We do not promise more than one social a month, but we do much more than that.
+We do not promise more than one in-person social a month, but we do much more than that.
 Once you are a soulmate, you will receive our weekly schedule of online and in person social events.

 How do members meet people if they are shy?